-Anticipated DBE Contracting Opportunities for FY 2019 - 2020
+Anticipated DBE Contracting Opportunities for FY 2020 - 2021

-The BGMPO is anticipating the following Disadvantaged Business Enterprise (DBE) contracting opportunities for FY 2019-2020.
+The BGMPO is anticipating two contracting opportunities for Disadvantaged Business Enterprises (DBEs) for FY 2020 -2021.
 It is the policy of the BGMPO to ensure that DBEs as defined in 49 CFR Part 26 have an equal opportunity to receive and participate in federally-assisted contracts.
 Implementation of the DBE program is in compliance with all other legal obligations incurred by the BGMPO in its financial assistance agreements with the Department of Transportation.
 Contracting opportunities will be distributed to DBE and non-DBE business communities that perform work for the BGMPO on federally assisted contracts.
-The dissemination will be accomplished by posting a link on the BGMPO website.
+The dissemination will be accomplished by posting a link on the BGMPO website and through targeted bid solicitations.